The Organic Geochemistry Laboratory at UIC

 Laboratory facilities

-• The first laboratory (SES 2455 A and B) is mostly dry and hosts HP gas chromatographs (GC), a Agilent Technology GC- mass spectrometer (GC-MSD), LECO GCxGC-FID and a LECO GCxGC-time of flight MS (GCxGC-TOF MS), Pegasus 4D.
-This laboratory also hosts a preparative pyrolysis unit and a freezer.
+• The first laboratory (SES 2455 A and B) hosts HP gas chromatographs (GC), an Agilent Technology GC-mass spectrometer (GC-MSD), LECO GCxGC-FID and a LECO GCxGC-time of flight MS (GCxGC-ToF MS), Pegasus 4D.
+This laboratory also hosts a preparative pyrolysis unit and a bench-top freezer.

 GC×GC-FID